Famous Shopping Streets in London

 Leadenhall Market

 In the heart of the City of London, is the beautiful and buzzy Leadenhall Market.
 It oozes history, dating back to the 14th century.
-As you walk through the covered shopping area, do look up and admire the intricate architecture.
+As you walk through the covered arcade shopping area, do look up and admire the intricate architecture.
 You’ll find independent shops, bars and restaurants.
 Pick up an unusual cheese, some fine fashion or a luxury watch, or simply sit back in a cafe and watch the passers-by.

 Bow Lane

 Another City of London hidden gem, just a stone’s throw away from St Paul’s, is Bow Lane.
 It’s a pedestrianised alleyway in the City of London which remains relatively untouched since the days post the Great Fire of London.
 You’ll find a mix of shops and cafes.
-At lunchtimes it comes alive.
+At lunchtime it comes alive.
 Expect to see queues of people waiting for speciality food and remarkable coffee.

 Lambs Conduit Street